Description

 Leaves: Green, small, spoon-shaped leaflets.
 This tree provides dense shade.

-Stems: Growing in a zig-zag pattern along their length, with paired thorns at each node.
+Stems: Zig-zag shaped along their length, with paired thorns at each bend.

 Roots: Nitrogen-fixing*.